 11.5 Waivers.
 By agreeing to these Rules, each Participant hereby waives, and agrees not to assert, any (a) rights of prior review and/or approval of any of the Licensed Materials or Advertising or Commercial Materials, and (b) moral or other equivalent rights (if any) to which he/she is or may become entitled under applicable law in relation to the Licensed Materials, Advertising and Commercial Materials, or to his/her participation in the Tournament or Activision events.
 Nothing in these Rules requires Activision to make use of any of the rights or licenses granted herein.

 11.6 Collection of Personal Data

 12.1 Disputes Regarding League Rules.
-Activision has final, binding authority to decide disputes with respect to the breach, termination, enforcement, or interpretation of Sections 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 and 12 of these Official Rules (“Rules Dispute”).
+Activision has final, binding authority to decide disputes with respect to the breach, termination, enforcement, or interpretation of Sections 1 through 11 of these Rules (“Rules Dispute”).